Skip to main content

 • Location

-We process this data in our legitimate interest to maintain the functions of our fan page, to check our reach and to design and track our fan page according to your interests.
-If you would like detailed information on the balance of interests, please contact one of the addresses listed under point 1.
+We process this data in our legitimate interest in order to maintain the features of our fan page, to review our reach and to design and present our fan page according to your interests.
+If you would like detailed information on the balancing of interests, please write to one of the addresses mentioned in Section 1.

 c) Further Information on our Joint Controllership with Meta

-between AMF-Bruns and Meta, we have entered into an agreement with Meta stating that Meta is primarily responsible for data processing when you visit our Fanpage.
-In particular, Meta is responsible when you exercise your rights under Art.
-12 and 13 GDPR, Art.
-15 to 22 GDPR, and for compliance with the obligations in Art.
-32 to 34 GDPR.
+In order to define transparently and explicitly the responsibilities for compliance with the obligations arising from the GDPR between AMF-Bruns and Meta, we have entered into an agreement with Meta which states that Meta is primarily responsible for data processing when our fan page is visited.
+In particular, Meta is responsible if you exercise your rights under Articles 12 and 13 of the GDPR, Articles 15 to 22 of the GDPR and for compliance with the obligations under Articles 32 to 34 of the GDPR.

-You can also address your request regarding data processing in connection with our Fanpage to us at any time or exercise your rights vis-à-vis the address mentioned in section 1 (for more information on your rights, see section 15).
-To the extent necessary to carry out your request or exercise your rights, we will forward your matter to Meta.
+You can also direct your data processing query relating to our fan page to us at any time, or exercise your rights vis-à-vis the address specified in Section 1 (further information on your rights can be found in Section 15).
+We will forward your concern to Meta insofar as necessary to address your query or exercise your rights.

-For more information about Page Insight data and exercising your rights, please see Meta’s information: here.
-For more information on the determination of responsibilities within the Joint Controllers in terms of Art.
-26 GDPR, please see the agreement with Facebook: Link.
+Further information on Page Insight data and the exercise of your rights can be found here in the information provided by Meta.
+For more information on the definition of responsibilities under joint responsibility within the meaning of Art.
+26 GDPR, see the agreement with Facebook: available here.

-Data transfer to the US is based on the Standard Contractual Clauses of the EU Commission.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+Meta is also certified in accordance with the EU-US Data Privacy Framework.
 Details can be found here and here.

-You can also deactivate the “Custom Audiences” remarketing function in the ad settings section here.
+You can also deactivate the “Custom Audiences” remarketing feature in the Ads Settings section here.
 To do this, you must be logged in to Facebook.

-If you do not have a Facebook account, you can disable usage-based advertising from Facebook on the European Interactive Digital Advertising Alliance website: here.
+If you do not have a Facebook account, you can deactivate behavioural advertising from Facebook on the website of the European Interactive Digital Advertising Alliance: available here.

-For more information about the setting of cookies when visiting our Fanpage, please see Meta’s Cookie Policy.
+You can find more information about the setting of cookies when visiting our fan page in Meta’s Cookie Policy.

-You can find further information on data protection at Instagram here.
+Further information on data protection at Instagram can be found here.

 5. LinkedIn

-We maintain an online presence within the social network “LinkedIn” in order to communicate with the users active there or to offer information about us there.
+We maintain an online presence within the “LinkedIn” social network in order to communicate with the users who are active there or to offer information about us.

-For a detailed presentation of the respective forms of processing by LinkedIn and the options for objection, we refer to the data protection declarations and information provided by LinkedIn as the operator of the network.
-In the case of requests for information and the assertion of data subject rights, we would also like to point out that these can be asserted most effectively with LinkedIn as the provider, as only the provider has access to the users’ data and can take appropriate measures and provide information directly.
-If you still need help, then you can contact us.
+For a detailed description of the forms of processing by LinkedIn and the options for objecting, please refer to the privacy policies and information provided by LinkedIn as the network operator.
+We would also like to point out that in the case of requests for information and the assertion of rights as data subjects, these can be asserted most effectively with LinkedIn as the provider, as only the provider has access to the user’s data and can take appropriate measures and provide information directly.
+If you still need help, please do not hesitate to contact us.

 The service provider is LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland (LinkedIn).
-You can find LinkedIn’s privacy policy here.
-Information on the Privacy Shield (guaranteeing the level of data protection when processing data in the US) can be found here; opt-out options can be found here.
+You can find LinkedIn’s Privacy Policy here.
+The opt-out option can be found here.

 6. Conclusion and execution of contracts